-- a.
-The student should have met the minimum academic standards in each of the Classroom Term, Fieldwork, Summer Internship and Project Work. - a.
-The student should have observed all the above prescribed academic rules and regulations satisfactorily.
+- a The student should have met the minimum academic standards in each of the Classroom Term, Fieldwork, Summer Internship and Industry Project. - b The student should have observed all the above prescribed academic rules and regulations satisfactorily.

 10.0 PAYMENT OF PRESCRIBED TUITION AND OTHER FEES